Rubi-Tomeu/Path-Flyer/README.md

    Copyright (C) 2019 Bartomeu Rubí, Adrián Ruiz,
                       Ramon Pérez, Bernardo Morcego

- Path-Flyer is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+Path-Flyer is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

 Path-Flyer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with the benchmark files.
+If not, see <http://www.gnu.org/licenses/>.

 Authors:
 Bartomeu Rubı́, Adrián Ruiz, Ramon Pérez, Bernardo Morcego.